jaysqvl/snapscreen.ai/README.md

 # cvscreenr
-An open-source resume screening platform to empower students in the job market
+An resume screening platform to empower students in the job market